All seven members violated Sunshine Law

 He said Monaghan did approach him the next day and said the council "would be willing" to hear his side "in executive session.
 I said I had done nothing wrong and would not address the council.
 I knew why Judge Mikulak was there ..."

 The judge then ordered that line of testimony to stop.

 At this point in the proceedings, Genello asked the case be stopped and made a motion for acquittal of all of his clients.
 He said the Sunshine Act is "clear" and the council was in the right.

 But Lehutsky objected, saying the decision about allowing Kominski to have the complaint aired in public "is not up to the council."

-Page 5 of 8 - He further pointed out that since the executive session was called and then the council members were asked if Mikulak could come in, it was "almost a case of an executive session within an executive session."
+He further pointed out that since the executive session was called and then the council members were asked if Mikulak could come in, it was "almost a case of an executive session within an executive session."

 "The case has been established so we are going to move on," said the judge.